clEsperanto/CLIc/README.md

 cmake --build ./build --parallel 10 --target install
 ```

 You can modify installation location using `-D CMAKE_INSTALL_PREFIX=/path/to/installation/folder`.
+If not specify, the default location is `/usr/local`.

 CLIc can be uninstall by running the following command
 ```